-The Council's actual contributions to the plan were \$16,311 for the fiscal year ended June 30, 2015.
+The Council's actual contributions to the plan were \$23,052 for the fiscal year ended June 30, 2016.

 PERS Plan 2/3 provides retirement, disability and death benefits.
 Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service for Plan 2 and 1 percent of AFC for Plan 3.
 The AFC is the average of the member's 60 highest-paid consecutive service months.
 There is no cap on years of service credit.
-Members are eligible for
+Members are eligible for retirement with a full benefit at 65 with at least five years of service credit.
+Retirement before age 65 is considered an early retirement.
+PERS Plan 2/3 members who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a benefit that is reduced by a factor that varies according to age for each year before age 65.
+PERS Plan 2/3 members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions:

-- With a benefit that is reduced by three percent for each year before age 65; or - With a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-to-work rules.
+- With a benefit that is reduced by three percent for each year before age 65; or - With a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter returnto-work rules.